Zytronium/atlas-the-joy-of-painting-api/README.md

 - /episodes/filter?month=MM/YYYY
   - the `month` query parameter must include the month AND year in the MM/YYYY format.
 - /episodes/filter?subjects=subject1,Subject2,%20subject3
   - the `subjects` query parameter must be a comma-separated string.
 Spaces (`%20`) between values are allowed and will be ignored.
-Values are not case-sensitive.
+Subjects are NOT case-sensitive.
 - /episodes/filter?colors=color%201,color2,%20Color3
   - the `colors` query parameter must be a comma-separated string.
 Spaces (`%20`) between values are allowed and will be ignored.
-Values are not case-sensitive.
+Colors ARE case-sensitive.
 - /episodes/filter?colors=color1,color2&subjects=subject1
   - multiple filters can be used in one request.
 You can use any number of filters as long as there's at least one and there are no duplicates.

+You can control how filters and their values are applied using two parameters:

+- `matchFilters`:
+  - `all` (default): An episode must satisfy all provided filters (i.e., month, subjects, and colors).
+  - `any`: An episode can satisfy any one of the provided filters.

+- `matchValues`:
+  - `all` (default): Within each filter, the episode must include all specified values (i.e., tree, trees, grass, etc.).
+  - `any`: Within each filter, the episode can include any one of the specified values.

+\* `matchFilters` is not implemented yet.

+Examples:
+- `/episodes/filter?matchFilters=all&matchValues=any`
+  Episodes must match all provided filters, but within each filter, at least 1 value matches.

+- `/episodes/filter?matchFilters=any&matchValues=all`
+  Episodes must fully satisfy at least one filter (i.e., all subjects match OR all colors match).

+Both parameters are optional and case-insensitive.
+Invalid or missing values default to `all`.

 ### Route: /episodes/filterName
 This gets the episode with the exact painting title as given in the query